feature-engineering-studio/syllabus/README.md

 #### Placement Project
 * Memorandum of understanding including description of deliverables signed by supervisor
 * Privacy policies that govern data use & any specific non-disclosure agreements
-* Project timeline, finishing date and division of labor in ClickUp
+* Project timeline, finishing date and division of labor
 * Final deliverable as defined in consultation with placement supervisor

 ## Relationship to Learning Analytics Program Capstone Project